 SENDFriend - our SEN Newsletter

-Welcome to our first issue of SENDFriend, for this new academic year 2022— 2023.
+Welcome to our third and final issue of SENDFriend, for this academic year..
 SENDFriend is our termly newsletter reporting on updates in relation to SEND at Daubeney.
 This issue includes details of all the activities available to you and your child/r

 Welcome to our second issue of SENDFriend; our termly newsletter with updates on SEND at Daubeney.
 This issue includes: a profile of the third member of our Daubeney Inclusion Team, Mr Troy Ultz; a brief glimpse into Autism; some very exciting...